Seattle leash laws and dog bites

 A dog is considered to be properly under control when the dog is on a leash that is 8 feet in length or shorter when not in a designated off-leash area.
 Seattle Municipal Code 9.25.020(E).
 This obviously calls into question the use of retractable leashes used by some dog owners when the leash allowance can be extended beyond 8 feet.
 All too often we see dog owners allowing their dogs to roam well beyond 8 feet when using retractable leashes that allow the dog to get too far away from the dog owner.
 We have seen this behavior from dog owners cause many disfiguring bites and unprovoked attacks.

-Call a Seattle dog bite lawyer today
+Call our Seattle dog bite lawyers today

 If you or a loved one has been attacked and bitten by a dog, call us at Emerald Law Group.
 Dog bites can range from puncture wounds to significant disfiguring lacerations and worse.
 We offer a free consultation to discuss the potential claim if you or your loved one has suffered a dog bite.
 We are experienced Seattle dog bite lawyers who can help if you have suffered a dog bite in Seattle or anywhere else in Washington.
 Call us today at 206-826-5160.